-- Mass gatherings can be up to 25 people indoors and 50 people outdoors
+- Limits on gatherings remain at 25 people indoors and 50 people outdoors

-- Museums and aquariums may open at 50 percent capacity (movie theaters remain closed)
+- Museums and aquariums may remain open at 50 percent capacity

-- Bowling alleys, gyms, skating rinks and indoor exercise facilities may open at 30 percent capacity
+- Bowling alleys, gyms, skating rinks and indoor exercise facilities may open at 30% capacity

 - Masks are not required for people in the same household in public, if they are able to social distance 6 feet from others

-- Masks are not required for people with medical conditions and children under 11 (unless children are at a playground, at which point only those under age five can go mask-less)
+- Masks are not required for people with medical conditions and children under 5

 - Masks are not required for people who are walking outdoors, or otherwise exercising, and maintaining a social distance of 6 feet from others